-- Workers might be locked in to informal jobs. - Informal enterprises free-ride on public services and undercut formal competitors. - Informal workers are largely unprotected from the risks of ill-health, old age, maternity, and so on. - Generalized informality can lead to severe problems for public finance. - Informal firms are suboptimally small and lack access to credit and contract enforcement.
+- Workers might be locked in to informal jobs. - Informal firms are sub-optimally small and lack access to credit and contract enforcement; furthermore they free-ride on public services and undercut formal competitors. - Informal workers are largely unprotected from the risks of ill-health, old age, and maternity. - Generalized informality can lead to severe problems for public finance. - Reducing the costs of formalization has very limited effects on firms' decisions to register formally.